Introducing new battlemap creation software for tabletop RPGs

 Have you tried existing mapping software and been frustrated with the learning curve, the cost, the interface, and/or been disappointed by the results?

-If the answer to any or all of those questions is “yes”, then my brand new MapForge application is probably just what you’ve been searching for (and possibly waiting for for years).
+If the answer to any or all of those questions is “yes”, then MapForge is probably just the application you’ve been searching for (and possibly waiting for for years).

 What makes MapForge special?

 One of the design goals was to make MapForge really easy to use, and for a user to be able to start making maps on Day 1 without even bothering to read the entire User Manual.
 And by extension, to never feel like you need to re-learn the software even if it’s been many months since you last used it.

 Make your maps using top-notch professional Add-On content, or using your own content, or a mix of both.

 I’ve made the software itself very affordable (a one-time purchase, not a recurring monthly fee), so you should have plenty of money left over to purchase some content Add-Ons.

 Although it’s primarily intended for creating battlemaps (in any genre), the program will provide enough flexibility that, given the right content, you’ll also be able to create other types of maps, ranging from area maps to deep space.
 You can use the program to make high-resolution maps for printing, or lower- resolution maps for use in your favorite virtual tabletop software.